 The availability of a ready market for any oil and natural gas we produce depends on numerous factors beyond the control of our management, including but not limited to the extent of domestic production and imports of oil, the proximity and capacity of gas pipelines, the availability of skilled labor, materials and equipment, the effect of state and federal regulation of oil and natural gas production and federal regulation of gas sold in interstate commerce.
 The oil and natural gas we produce in Louisiana is sold to purchasers who service the areas where our wells are located.
 We sell the majority of our oil to Shell Trading Company, or Shell.
 Shell takes custody of the oil at the outlet from our oil storage barge.
-At December 31, 2007, our WCBB production was being sold in accordance with the posted price for West Texas/New Mexico Intermediate crude plus Platt's trade month average P+ value, plus or minus the Platt's WII/LLS differential less \$3.70 per Bbl for transportation.
-For the year ended December 31, 2007 and the year ended December 31, 2006, we sold approximately 99% and 100%, respectively, of our oil production to Shell and 69% and 96%, respectively, of our natural gas production to Chevron.
-During 2007, we sold approximately 23% of our natural gas production to Hilcorp Energy Company.
-During 2005, we sold 99% of our oil production to Shell and 88% of our natural gas production to Chevron.
-There can be no assurance that we will continue to have ready access to suitable markets for our future oil and natural gas production.
+At December 31, 2008, our WCBB production, other than production sold under forward sales contracts, was being sold in accordance with the Shell posted price for West Texas/New Mexico Intermediate crude plus or minus Platt's trade month average P+ value, plus or minus the Platt's HLS/WTI trade month average differential less \$3.45 per Bbl for transportation.
+For the year ended December 31, 2008 and the year ended December 31, 2007, we sold approximately 87% and 99%, respectively, of our oil production to Shell and 60% and 69%, respectively, of our natural gas production to Chevron.
+During 2008, we sold approximately 11%, 100%, and 22% of our oil, natural gas liquids, and natural gas production, respectively, to Windsor and 16% of our natural gas production to Hilcorp Energy Company.
+During 2006, we sold 100% of our oil production to Shell and 96% of our natural gas production to Chevron.
+We may not continue to have ready access to suitable markets for our future oil and natural gas production.